pchiorean/Indentz/docs/README.md

 ### **AlignTo...**

-Align selected object(s) to the top/bottom/left/right/center of the reference defined by the **Align To** setting.
+Aligns selected object(s) to the top/bottom/left/right/center of the reference defined by the **Align To** setting.
 With **`ToggleAlignTo.jsx`** you can toggle the alignment to the item, margins, page or spread (just run it repeatedly):

 ![Align Panel](img/alignto.png)